Photon escape from the ISCO of a rotating black hole in Asymptotic Safety: Introduction

 Our goal in this work is to study quantum gravity corrections to the PEP and MOB of photons emitted isotropically by an orbiter in geodesic motion on the ISCO of a rotating BH in AS, and compare our results with those already obtained for a Kerr BH in classical GR in \cite{Igata2}.
 We also look at the relation of these modifications to particular features of the shadow of the rotating RGI BH discussed in \cite{Eich2,LAS1}.\\

 This paper is organized as follows.
-The rotating RGI metric is presented in Sec.~\ref{sec:sec2}.
+The construction of the rotating RGI metric in the framework of the asymptotically safe gravity with high derivative terms, is presented in Sec.~\ref{sec:sec2}.
 In Sec.~\ref{sec:sec3} we study null geodesics in the RGI spacetime and the conditions for photon escape from the ISCO.
-Sec.~\ref{sec:sec4} is devoted to the dynamics of an orbiter travelling in a local reference frame moving along an equatorial geodesic orbit.
+Sec.~\ref{sec:sec4} is devoted to the dynamics of an orbiter traveling in a local reference frame moving along an equatorial geodesic orbit.
 In Sec.~\ref{sec:sec5} we construct the escape cone for a photon emitted from the source and calculate both the photon escape probability and the maximum observable blueshift.
 The connection between these results and the shadow cast by the RGI BH is discussed in Sec.~\ref{sec:sec6}.
 In the last section we summarize our results.
-Through this paper we adopt geometrized units: $G_{0} = c = 1$.